 Even if you’ve decided that you don’t want to return to the type of work you were previously doing, it’s possible that some of the people in your network are currently working in industries or roles that appeal to you – or they may know someone who does.

-If you don’t already have LinkedIn, then it’s worth setting up a profile.
-This is one of the most efficient ways to search for and reconnect with people that you’ve met throughout the course of your career and keep up with them if they change jobs.
+If you don’t already have LinkedIn, it’s worth setting up a profile.
+This is one of the most efficient ways to search for and reconnect with people you’ve met throughout your career.

-Putting yourself out there and meeting people is one of the key ways to boost confidence levels and feel supported during your job search – so don’t be shy!
-Chances are some of your old contacts would love the opportunity to catch up with an old friend or colleague.
+Putting yourself out there and meeting people is one of the key ways to boost your confidence and feel supported during your job search – so don’t be shy!
+Chances are some of your old contacts would love the opportunity to catch up.

 Find jobs near you